hakaru-dev/hakaru/docs/intro/probprog.md

 Ideally, you could collect a sufficient number of samples from your observed population to create your probabilistic model.
 This could be accomplished with populations that only require a manageable number of samples or that are easy to collect.
 However, for many experiments this is not possible due to limited resources and time.
 In cases like this, a *simulation* is prefered.
-In a simulation, you can use the data you have already collected to create a probabilistic model.
-You can then use this model to generate additional samples for calculating distributions.
-But what if you were only interested in particular event sequences?
-For example, you might want to know how likely someone is to drink a glass of water after eating salty popcorn.
-You need to add reasoning mechanisms to your model so that you can make an *inference* using your existing samples.
+In a simulation, you can select the population's mean and then generate values around this data point.
+If you wanted to know what a population would look like with a different mean, you simply need to change that value in your model and run the simulation again.

+What about the cases where you do have some samples?
+In this case, you would want to work contrary to a simulation -- instead of generating samples using arbitrarily chosen population means, you use the data that you have collected to try to reason about what the corresponding population mean is.
+This approach is called *inference*.
+To be able to make inferences from your known samples, you must add reasoning mechanisms to your model to gauge the usefulness of a generated scenario with respect to the target population mean.

 In the tug-of-war example, you used Hakaru to restrict which samples were kept (Alice must have won `match1` and Bob must have won `match2`) and which ones were discarded.
 This inference approach is called *rejection sampling* because restricted samples generated from your model are discarded.
 Would this approach still work if the model were